brcnitk/Mini-Project-23-24/21CS248-Ratipreethi/README.md

-**Note:** ServerA is the main server and serverB is the backup server.

 ![Implementation Setup](Images/Setup.png)

 ## Steps to run code

 To install the project dependencies and set up the environment, follow these steps:
 1. Clone the repository
-2. Run serverB first and then serverA and then the client.
+2. Run backup first and then main server and then the client.
-3. Upload a file in the main server, serverA (use any of the sample files given and authentication code: 1234)
+3. Upload a file in the main_server, it asks for authentication code 1234.
-4. Shift the mode of the serverA to listen to requests from the client
+4. Shift the mode of the main_server to listen to requests from the client
 5. Request for the uploaded file from the client.
 ## Output
 ![hashing_result](Images/hashing_result.png)